-The lecture series offers students from the European Union member states an unprecedented opportunity to learn and discuss about development issues such as climate change, human rights, aid effectiveness, Europe-Africa relations, Millennium Development Goals among other.
+The lecture series offers students from the European Union member states an unprecedented opportunity to learn and discuss about development issues such as climate change, human rights, aid effectiveness, Europe-Africa relations, Sustainable Development Goals among other.
 The high-level events contribute to the debate and formulation of the European development policy.
 The lectures are livestreamed at http://www.kapuscinskilectures.eu and their content is shared on this website.
-Kapuscinski lectures are part of the European Year for Development 2015.

 The lectures honor the name of Ryszard Kapuscinski, a Polish journalist and writer, who died in 2007.
 Kapuscinski, whose books were translated into many languages, was often named the “Third World Chronicler” or the “Voice of the Poor” for his famous reportages and books describing developing countries on all continents.
 Among other books, he was famous for: “The Emperor” on Ethiopia, “Shah of Shahs” about Iran, “The Shadow of the Sun” about Africa, “Another Day of Life” about Angola, and “Imperium” about the Soviet Union.